 The MA Design programme provides a learning environment for interdisciplinary, collaborative processes.
 You will explore research themes through modules on context, discourse, methodology and interdisciplinary design labs.
 You will experience active learning, dialogue and debate with your fellow students, faculty and industry partners with diverse backgrounds, expertise and experience.

 In order to support your exploration of the emerging applications of design and where you can best apply your skills towards them, the programme provides a supportive environment full of advanced practical and research-driven opportunities for you to experiment across a wide range of domains.

 The MA Design programme at LASALLE builds upon the dynamically evolving design culture we are seeing in Singapore and the region.
-Singapore is now home to more than 7000 multinational corporations, where an estimate of over 227,000 jobs were created for both local and foreign talents.
-In recent years, Asia has become a major player in design and has been influential to the creative economy.
+Singapore is now home to more than 7000 multinational corporations, where an estimate of over 227,000 jobs was created for both local and foreign talents.
+In recent years, Asia has become a major player in the design and has been influential in the creative economy.
 Places like Japan, Korea, Hong Kong, Taiwan and Singapore are emerging as major players on the creative world stage, due to the richness and sophistication of their cultural heritage.